awslabs/aws-cloudformation-iam-policy-validator/README.md

 Notes:
 - Fn::Transform (includes macros and AWS::Serverless/SAM transforms) not yet supported
 - References (Ref/GetAtt) to CloudFormation modules are not yet supported
+- A [condition function](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-conditions.html) may have different behavior when deployed if you use the ```Ref``` function in the condition.
+This is because the tool is unable to accurately provide a value for references that are not known until deployment.

 ### Credentials